 Forest stands in the regenerating and young classes amount to approximately 29% of the productive forest area on the Maine Timberlands.
 Intermediate through over-mature development classes (older than approximately 30 years) contain most of the merchantable inventory and comprise 71% of productive forest area.
 Timberlands in the mature and over-mature class are where harvesting operations are currently concentrated.
-There are over 55,000 acres which have been planted or silviculturally treated to improve the growth of valuable species which are in young and intermediates stages of development.
+There are approximately 56,000 acres which have been planted or silviculturally treated to improve the growth of valuable species which are in young and intermediates stages of development and are starting to contribute to the annual harvest.